 Disclaimer: Digital.com earns a commission from referring visitors to products, software, and services using affiliate partnerships.
 To learn more, please see our full disclosure about how this site is funded.

-Kabbage specialize in business lines of credit, issuing over $7 billion in credit to 185,000+ small businesses in the US.
+Kabbage specializes in business lines of credit.
+They’ve issued over $7 billion in credit to 185,000+ small businesses in the US.

 US Business Funding